HackTestes/Linux_VirtualEnvs/fedora_vm/Fedora-VM.md

 ```

 * Generate key on client (Windows)
-    * Press enter to create an empty passphrase or will be prompt it for it on every login
+    * Press enter to create an empty passphrase or will be prompted for it on every login
     * Path on Windows: `C:\Users\<user>\.ssh\`
 ```cmd
 ssh-keygen.exe -t rsa